Accidental overdose of medicine

-If someone has taken medicine and is not breathing or is unresponsive, seek help straight away.
+If someone is not breathing or is unresponsive, and they have taken a medicine, seek help straight away.
 Call triple zero (000) and ask for an ambulance.

 What is an accidental overdose of medicine?

 Taking too much of a medicine is known as an overdose.
 More Australians are dying from accidentally overdosing on medicines than ever before.
 Taking too much of a medicine can be very dangerous, and even life-threatening, but accidental overdoses can be prevented.

 Most medicines have risks as well as benefits.
 Medicines are toxic (harmful) if you take too much.
 Some medicines can also be toxic if you take them at the same time as alcohol or some other medicines.

 - you use the wrong medicine by mistake

 - you take too much of a medicine by mistake

 - you take a medicine together with another medicine or alcohol which cause a harmful reaction if they are combined

 Accidental overdoses can also happen during medical or surgical procedures.